-It’s local, as in neighborhood local.
+NextDoor is hyperlocal to neighborhoods.
+The strength of the NextDoor model comes from the fact that we trust our neighbors, so we feel we can trust their recommendations.
+People often pop into NextDoor to ask their neighbors for recommendations.
 You can claim a free business page and begin building your following by posting regularly.
-The strength of the NextDoor model is that we trust our neighbors, so we feel we can trust their recommendations.
-People often pop into NextDoor to ask their neighbors for recommendations.

-There are plenty of other platforms out there to consider, but you’re in launch & learn mode so you cannot afford to get bogged down in research.
-GMB is a solid choice to start with so we suggest focusing the bulk of your effort there for now.
+There are plenty of other platforms out there to consider, but you’re in launch & learn mode, so you don’t want to get bogged down in research.
+Nevertheless, GMB is an excellent starting point, and we suggest focusing the bulk of your effort there for now.

-Be willing to experiment with the four options we’ve shared.
+Experiment with the four options we’ve shared as time allows.
 Remember, you’re building version 1.0 of your maid service business.

 Set up your GMB this week.
-Google is very interested in you doing this without a lot of effort, so they make it simple and provide plenty of instruction.
-GMB is their way of competing with the other platforms by having their own location-based social media outlet.
-It’s important to them that it works and that you get on board with minimal hassle.
+Google is very interested in making this as easy as possible for you, so they make it simple and provide plenty of instruction.
+GMB is Google’s way of competing with other platforms by having their own location-based social media outlet.
+So it’s important to them that it works and that you get on board with minimal hassle.

-Most of the established maid service companies have set up all four of the platforms listed above.
+Most established maid service companies have a presence on all four platforms listed above.
 You’ll benefit from doing the same – piece by piece.

 Focus on accumulating ratings as quickly as you can.
-If you’re using a cleaning service software like Launch27, you can automatically solicit ratings when you finish a job.
+For example, if you’re using a cleaning service software like Launch27, you can automatically ask for ratings when you finish a job.
 Those will supplement these other platforms nicely.

 If you’re following along here, you’re making progress.
-Even if it just helps you get clearer about what to do next.
-In those moments when you’re feeling stuck, we hope to be a resource you can turn to.
+Even just gaining clarity on your next step counts as progress!
+So in those moments when you’re feeling stuck, we hope to be a resource you can rely on.